Camp Erin–Twin Cities is a free, annual bereavement camp for children ages 6-17, who have experienced the death of a family member or friend.

 Please call 952-892-2111 with questions or to request application materials be sent to you by mail if you are not able to use one of the linked versions above.

-To lean more about The Moyer Foundation and the Camp Erin Network, visit The Moyer Foundation.
+To learn more about Eluna and the Camp Erin Network, visit Eluna.

 Like all Youth Grief Services, Camp Erin is offered at no charge.
-The camp is a partnership between Fairview Health Services and The Moyer Foundation.
+The camp is a partnership between Fairview Health Services and Eluna.
 In addition, generous support for the camp comes from Fairview employees, volunteers, donors and Fairview Health Services.